Minnesota Dems anxious over defund-the-police plan to replace cops with counselors

 “The changes have been relatively minor,” said Mr. Kenney.
 “A lot of it has to do with the political cost that would come when there’s a perception that crime is increasing.”

-Some cities have experimented with sending mental health counselors to deal with reports of mentally ill people, but the counselors were added to police departments instead of replacing officers, he said.
+Some cities have experimented with sending mental health counselors to deal with reports of mentally ill people.
+But they were added to police departments instead of replacing officers, he said.

 Polls show broader support for those types of changes to police departments.

-The Minneapolis ballot measure runs into a familiar problem for policing overhaul plans: confusion about what “defund the police” means, said Ben Yisrael, policy fellow at Texas Southern University’s Center for Justice Research.
+The Minneapolis ballot measure runs into a familiar problem for policing overhaul plans — confusion about what “defund the police” means, said Ben Yisrael, policy fellow at Texas Southern University’s Center for Justice Research.

-“To some, defund the police means to abolish, to others it means broad reforms with more investments in mental health, and others have no clear vision for what police reform would entail,” he said.
-“When people are confused or concerned, they are more likely to lean towards the status quo.”
+“To some defund the police means to abolish, to others it means broad reforms with more investments in mental health, and others have no clear vision for what police reform would entail,” he said.
+“When people are confused or concerned they are more likely to lean towards the status quo.”

-Advocates for reinventing policing in America say the confusion has allowed opponents to link any changes to the complete elimination of police departments.
+Advocates for reinventing policing in America say the confusion has allowed opponents to link any changes to a complete eliminating of police departments.

 The Minneapolis measure adds to the confusion.
-According to the ballot question, the public safety department “could include licensed peace officers if necessary.”
+According to the ballot question, the new public safety department “could include licensed peace officers if necessary.”

 “You read that and you think, ‘Wait, what do you mean by, if necessary?’” said Rashawn Ray, a fellow at the left-leaning Brookings Institute.